 Community Funding Area Program

 As one of the “Four Big Moves” of the Wake County Transit Plan, the Community Funding Area Program (CFAP) was created to provide an opportunity for areas in Wake County that would otherwise have limited fixed-route transit services to create or accelerate public transportation services and programs.
 The plan identifies 10 Wake County municipalities and Research Triangle Park (RTP) as eligible to participate in a competitive process to receive match funding for planning, capital, operating, or combined capital/operating transit projects.
 To participate, an eligible organization must be a party to the Wake Transit Master Participation Agreement.
-A detailed description of program policies can be found in the Community Funding Area Program Management Plan
+A detailed description of program policies can be found in the Community Funding Area Program Management Plan.

 Community Funding Areas Program - Wake Transit Plan Map